Step 3: Meet with your advisors

 Title: Education Abroad Services Coordinator

-Adviser for student-veterans and military dependents
+Advisor for student-veterans and military dependents

 Title: VA Certifying Official

 To be approved for a CCU Education Abroad program, students work with the Education Abroad Services Coordinator to select courses abroad that fit into their CCU degree plan.
 Credit pre-approval for education abroad coursework is determined by the Center for Global Engagement in cooperation with the appropriate academic departments.
 If you are applying to an exchange partner or third-party provider program, you will be required to complete the Education Abroad Credit Pre-approval Form, which is provided during your initial advising appointment.
-Then, your assigned academic or faculty adviser will review this Credit Pre-approval Form to ensure that the credits you plan to earn abroad will keep you on track to graduate.
+Then, your assigned academic or faculty advisor will review this Credit Pre-approval Form to ensure that the credits you plan to earn abroad will keep you on track to graduate.

 For a list of education abroad courses that are already approved by CCU for credit transfer, please use the Education Abroad Course Equivalency Search Tool.
 Please note that final enrollment in any education abroad course is determined by the exchange partner or third-party provider program, not CCU; therefore, even if an education abroad course has received CCU credit pre-approval, CCU cannot guarantee students' class schedules abroad, which is why students must identify preferred courses as well as alternate courses.